Double Descent and Other Interpolation Phenomena in GANs: Bad generalization: Test errors are constant in the overparameterized regime

 We now narrow our focus to a specific data model to help understand the constant regime of generalization errors.
-Recall from \cref{sec:related work} that in the LQG setting \cite{feizi2020understanding}, PCA is a solution for the optimal linear generator.
+Recall from \cref{sec:related work} that in the LQG setting, PCA is a solution for the optimal linear generator.
 Hence, we can study PCA solutions and evaluate them using the $2$-Wasserstein metric (\cref{eq:2-wasserstein distance}) to see the generalization error of the linear generator in the LQG setting.
 We assume that our training data $\{\vx_i \}_{i=1}^n$ are realizations of a random vector $\vx \in \bbR^d$ that satisfies the noisy linear model $\vx = \mGam \vz + \veps$.
-Here $\mGam \in \bbR^{d \times m}$ is a rank $m$ matrix (for $m < d$), $\vz \in \bbR^{m}$ is a latent random vector of a zero-mean isotropic Gaussian distribution, and $\veps \sim \mcN(\bzero, \sigma^2 \mI_d)$ is a noise vector.
-The true latent dimension $m$ is unknown; hence, we will pick $k > 0$ and learn a generator matrix $\mG \in \bbR^{d \times k}$.
-The true, uncorrupted distribution is a Gaussian with distribution $\vx_\TRUE = \mGam \vz \sim \mcN(\bzero, \mGam \mGam^\transp)$.
+Here $\mGam \in \bbR^{d \times m}$ is a deterministic rank $m$ matrix (for $m < d$), $\vz \in \bbR^{m}$ is a latent random vector of a zero-mean isotropic Gaussian distribution, and $\veps \sim \mcN(\bzero, \sigma^2 \mI_d)$ is a noise vector.
+The true latent dimension $m$ is unknown to the learner; hence, we will pick $k > 0$ and learn a generator matrix $\mG \in \bbR^{d \times k}$.
+The true, noiseless distribution is Gaussian: $\vx_\TRUE = \mGam \vz \sim \mcN(\bzero, \mGam \mGam^\transp)$.
 Thus, if the learned latent dimension $k$ equals the true latent dimension $m$, then $\mG = \mGam$ is an optimal solution.
-Since the covariance matrix of $\vx \sim \mcN(\bzero, \mGam\mGam^\transp + \sigma^2\mI_d)$ is the sum of a low rank covariance matrix $\mGam \mGam^\transp$ and a full rank noise covariance matrix, our choice of $k$ will affect how much we overfit to the noise distribution.
+We assume that $m<d$, hence the covariance matrix of $\vx \sim \mcN(\bzero, \mGam\mGam^\transp + \sigma^2\mI_d)$ is the sum of a low rank covariance matrix $\mGam \mGam^\transp$ and a full rank noise covariance matrix, our choice of $k$ will affect how much we overfit to the noise distribution.